dstackai/dstack/README.md

 `dstack` is an open-source container orchestration engine designed for AI workloads across any cloud or data center.

-The supported cloud providers include AWS, GCP, Azure, Lambda, TensorDock, Vast.ai, CUDO, and RunPod.
+The supported cloud providers include AWS, GCP, Azure, Lambda, OCI, TensorDock, Vast.ai, CUDO, and RunPod.
 You can also use `dstack` ro run workloads on on-prem servers.

 ## Latest news ✨